elena-yank/wandduel/replit.md

 **Gesture Accuracy Algorithm**: Server-side pattern matching compares drawn gestures against target patterns using normalized coordinates, resampling, and euclidean distance calculations.
 Returns accuracy percentage (0-100) and validates counter spell relationships.

-**Game Flow Management**: Tracks game sessions with phases (attack/counter/complete), round numbers, player scores, and current turn state.
+**Game Flow Management**: Tracks game sessions with phases (attack/counter), round numbers (1-5), player scores, and current turn state.
+Player 1 always attacks, Player 2 always defends - roles are fixed.
 Validates spell casting based on game phase and enforces counter spell logic.
+After Player 2 successfully defends, the round automatically completes and advances to the next round after a 1.5-second delay.
+Game automatically ends after 5 rounds, displaying final results and winner.
 Manages participant joining with role validation - returns error when attempting to join as player if 2 slots are filled, automatically suggesting spectator role instead.

 **Room Management**: Each game room has a unique UUID and is associated with exactly one game session.
 When a room is created, a session is automatically created for it.
 Rooms can be joined by entering the room ID.
 The GET /api/rooms/:roomId/session endpoint retrieves the session for a specific room.